-External control of file name or path in Windows Ancillary Function Driver for WinSock allows an authorized attacker to elevate privileges locally.
+Access of resource using incompatible type ('type confusion') in Windows Ancillary Function Driver for WinSock allows an authorized attacker to elevate privileges locally.

-External control of file name or path in Microsoft Office Word allows an unauthorized attacker to disclose information over a network.
+Files or directories accessible to external parties in Microsoft Office Word allows an unauthorized attacker to disclose information locally.

 Use after free in Microsoft Office allows an authorized attacker to elevate privileges locally.